-Why Financial Institutions Should Not Ignore the Benefits of Corporate Social Responsibility
+Why Financial Institutions Should Not Ignore the Benefits of CSR in Banking

 In today’s consumer-driven world, where consumer trust is everything, CSR, or Corporate Social Responsibility, is a significant benefit for financial organizations.
-For the more than 13,000 financial institutions in the United States that have adopted CSR, CSR is good business.
-Corporate social responsibility programs allow a business to utilize their strengthens to benefit the local community.
+For the more than 13,000 financial institutions in the United States that have adopted CSR, CSR in banking is good business.
+A bank’s corporate social responsibility program allows your financial institution to utilize its strengths to benefit the local community.
 Spreading CSR efforts out across departments, allowing each to contribute to social responsibility in their own way, minimizes investment while maximizing results so that both you and the community benefit.

-It’s a well-known fact that modern consumers are quick to doubt and mistrust and quick to leave a brand.
+Modern consumers are both savvy and skeptical, which makes them quick to doubt, mistrust, and leave a brand.
 A Harris poll suggests that 84% of millennials don’t trust the companies they do business with, with Generation Z scoring even lower.
 At the same time, consumer trust is important for building long-term relationships, reducing customer churn, and even being able to offer personalized service and solutions that work to build those relationships.

 Going local means keeping your efforts visible for your community, who are still the most likely to do business with your bank.
 If you can build trust through CSR efforts not related to making a sale but rather to improve your community, you’ve already taken one of the biggest steps to secure long-term customers and increasing the benefits of corporate social responsibility for your bank.